The first thing I notice about Fortune Centre is not the food. It is the light

 Coffee Cafe Bar offers a relaxed atmosphere with great coffee and light bites, perfect for a break between meals.
 Their affordable prices and quality coffee make it a popular spot for a great midday snack.

-Coffee Cafe Bar draws a diverse crowd seeking a casual spot to recharge, from office workers to casual visitors.
-Located at #01-28B, just a short three-minute walk from Bencoolen MRT, it operates daily from 10 AM to 10 PM.
+Location and Opening Hours: Located at #01-28B, just a short three-minute walk from Bencoolen MRT, it operates daily from 10 AM to 10 PM.
 The walk-in only policy fosters an easygoing environment where patrons can drop in for a quick coffee or linger over light snacks.

-Ideal for coffee lovers and light snack seekers, the café’s Tea and Ice Cream Fusion offers a refreshing twist that’s worth a try when you need a palate cleanser or a sweet treat.
+Best For: Ideal for coffee lovers and light snack seekers, the café’s Tea and Ice Cream Fusion offers a refreshing twist that’s worth a try when you need a palate cleanser or a sweet treat.

 My Order: Curry Rice Set ($13.90), Sushi Roll ($8.50)